sissaschool/xmlschema/README.rst

 The xmlschema library includes the following features:

+* Full XSD 1.0 support
 * Building of XML schema objects from XSD files
-* Validation of XML instances with XSD schemas
+* Validation of XML instances against XSD schemas
 * Decoding of XML data into Python data structures
 * An XPath based API for finding schema's elements and attributes
 * Support of XSD validation modes